sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Declare the name of new event/alarm along with revision, severity, enable flag and static message in sonic-eventd/etc/evprofile/default.json

-In the source file, the event is published with action as NOTIFY/RAISE_ALARM/CLEAR_ALARM (ACK_ALARM/UNACK_ALARM are used by mgmt-framework to allow users to acknowledge/unacknowledge alarms).
+In the source file, the event is published with action as RAISE_ALARM/CLEAR_ALARM (ACK_ALARM/UNACK_ALARM are used by mgmt-framework to allow users to acknowledge/unacknowledge alarms).

+The  event publish api introduced by the producer framework  is: void event_publish(event_handle_t handle, const std:string &event_tag,
+        const event_params_t *params=NULL);

+For further details of this API, refer to events-producer.md.
+The following additional parameters to be given with this api:
+1. action - If application has to raise an alarm an "action" attribute has to be given which this api call.
+2. resource- The resource on which this event is raised. for e.g., interface name, ip address, etc.

+For e.g call for port down event. current call:
+    event_params_t params = {{"ifname",port.m_alias},{"status",isUp ? "up" : "down"}};
+    event_publish(g_events_handle, "if-state", &params);

+new call:
+    event_params_t params = {{"ifname",port.m_alias},{"status",isUp ? "up" : "down"}, {"resource", port.m_alias}};
+    event_publish(g_events_handle, "if-state", &params);

 ### 3.1.2 Event Consumer
-The event consumer is a class in EventDB service that processes the incoming record.
+The event consumer is a class in EventDB service that processes the incoming events.

 On intitialization, event consumer reads */etc/evprofile/default.json* and builds an internal map of events, called *static_event_map*.
 It then verifies if there was a custom event profile configured and merges its contents to static_event_map built from default event profile.